VaishnaviBarot/Dockerized-2Tier-WebApp/README.md

-# 2-Tier Web Application with Docker and MySQL
+# Dockerized 2-Tier Web Application deployment to Amazon-ECR

 ## Description

 This repository contains the setup and deployment instructions for a 2-tier web application using Docker and MySQL.
 The application is designed to run locally and integrates a MySQL database with a Python-based web application.

+Additionally, the repository incorporates a Continuous Integration and Continuous Deployment (CI/CD) workflow using GitHub Actions.
+This automation simplifies the build and deployment process, allowing the application and its MySQL database images to be built and pushed to Amazon Elastic Container Registry (ECR) automatically whenever changes are made to the main branch.

 ### Features
 - **MySQL Integration**: Easily set up and configure a MySQL database using Docker.
 - **Dockerized Application**: Build and run the web application as a Docker container, simplifying the development environment setup.
 - **Environment Variable Configuration**: Flexible configuration using environment variables for database connectivity and application settings.
 - **Local Development**: Step-by-step instructions to run the application and database locally for testing and development.
+- **Automated CI/CD**: Utilize GitHub Actions to automate the building and deployment of Docker images to Amazon ECR, ensuring seamless updates and consistency in the deployment process.

 ### Getting Started
 1. Install the required MySQL package: